jonnonz1/nz-statute-book/acts/public/1992/public-and-community-housing-management-act-1992.md

   (a) the day on which it takes effect; and
   (b) the matters referred to in paragraphs (j) and (k) of section 13A of that Act.
 (3) In the case of a reduction in rent, the notice has effect as a variation of the tenancy agreement for the housing whether or not the tenant signs it.
-(4) In the case of an increase in rent, the notice must comply with section 24 of the Residential Tenancies Act 1986 except to the extent that section 94 provides otherwise.
+(4) In the case of an increase in rent, the notice must comply with section 24 of the Residential Tenancies Act 1986, except— (a) subsections (1)﻿(d) to (h) and (1A) of that section do not apply to the increase in rent if the registered community housing provider has received a notification from the agency under sections 106 and 118A(3) of this Act that the rent for the housing may be determined by the provider but must not exceed its market rent for the time being:
+  (b) to the extent that section 94 of this Act provides otherwise, in any other case.

 ### 94 Increase in rent due to change in tenant's circumstances
 (1) If a registered community housing provider receives a notification from the agency under section 106 of an increase in an income-related rent due to a change in the tenant’s circumstances or the circumstances of an applicable person in relation to the tenant,—